jsa/blogy/gae-saucelabs.md

                               deadline=10)
     data = response.content

 I modified also the `open(…)` to not die on `urlfetch.DownloadError` if browser bootup takes longer than the maximum urlfetch deadline of 10 seconds.
 (Just log it or something.)
+And missing the response doesn't matter much in this case as the method doesn't return anything, and Saucelabs doesn't seem to bother.

-Below is some pseudo-y code (I had to scrape it from our production code).
+Below is some pseudo-y code.
+(I had to scrape it from our production code.)

 Then I have a saucetest.py with something like this: